 - 1. Turn off the system power and unplug the AC power cord.
 Remove system cover (see Opening the Case, earlier). - 2.
-Locate the secondary system "Cache Socket."
-The figure opposite shows the socket's location on the mainboard. - 3.
-If you are upgrading your system cache memory, remove the SIMM you are replacing by gently pulling it out of the socket.

-4. Grasping a new SIMM by the edge, remove it from the antistatic bag, find Pin 1 on the SIMM, align it with the socket's Pin 1, then press it into the socket.
+Locate the secondary system cache memory SIMM socket.
+The figure above shows where to find the socket on the mainboard. - 3.
+If you are upgrading your system cache memory, remove the SIMM you are replacing by gently pulling the SIMM out of the socket. - 4.
+Grasping a new SIMM by the edge, remove it from the antistatic bag and press it into the socket.